Chloe Flores

 To see such a strong display of parental support leading to historical greatness, on many fronts, is an example that deserves celebration & recognition.

-• A Haudenosaunee woman has her hand on her forehead looking out to the horizon
+• A Haudenosaunee woman with her hand on her forehead looking at the horizon

 Artist